VL14/UFO_Sightings_JS_Table/README.md

 # javascript-challenge

 Code to create a dynamic table based on information on UFO sightings!
-Website uses JavaScript, HTML, CSS, and D3.js to create a table that can be filtered by date/time by users.
+Website uses JavaScript, HTML, CSS, and D3.js to create a table that can be filtered by date by users.
+Available date range is 1/1/2010 to 1/13/2010.

 Data columns displayed:

--Date/Time
+-Date

 -City